 We continued to sit around leisurely to rest up for the rest of the day's trek.
 We were making good time and had time to spare.
 Juan said we were a fast group because we were arriving at checkpoints way ahead of the average tour group, even with us stragglers.
-With our abundance of time, I used the port-a-potty for the first time on this trip.
+With our abundance of time, I used the port-apotty for the first time on this trip.
 I couldn't figure out how to flush it and as Johnny went to use it after me, I had to yell out to him to flush it for me.
 (It was just Number One only anyway.)

 It started to drizzle a little bit, but we marched on.
 Suddenly the environment changed from mountain rocks and shrubs to a jungle-like area with so much vegetation and woody vines, it inspired Martin to climb up a tree and posed as a monkey for us.
 The incline was very taxing on me, even with my stick.
 I had to stop every two minutes or so to catch my breath-uh, I mean to take a photo.
-I was really behind, and I began to think that maybe Johnny had a good arrival time still far idea to invest in those techno-poles.
-I earlier than the started to think that maybe I wasn't cut out for a trip like this, but John looked after me, the good guy that he was.
+I was really behind, and I began to think that maybe Johnny had a good idea to invest in those techno-poles.
+I started to think that maybe I wasn't cut out for a trip like this, but John looked after me, the good guy that he was.
 Sarah, Glyn, Joyce, Jane, and Johnny were all at a fairly slow pace anyway, always just 25 feet ahead.
 I eventually caught up with them when they stopped to observe a big worm in the middle of the path.
-John picked it up and pretended to eat it line to Llulluchupampa, a big open and Jane made a face.
+John picked it up and pretended to eat it and Jane made a face.